newaz-aa/Learn-MATLAB-A-problem-solving-approach/README.md

 * Try to solve the problems by yourself first.
 If you cannot, only then look at the solutions given.
 This will improve your skills and critical thinking.

+* Solutions to the assignment questions as well as mock test questions are provided.
+Try them by yourself first.

 * The course content was updated in 2023.
 The original 5 week lectures were later extended into 11 weeks.